Karnataka: Education

 Statewide board examinations are conducted at the end of secondary education.
 Students who qualify are allowed to pursue a two-year pre-university course, after which they become eligible to pursue under-graduate degrees.

 There are 481-degree colleges affiliated with one of the universities in the state, viz.
-Bangalore University, Rani Channamma University, Belagavi, Gulbarga University, Karnatak University, Kuvempu University, Mangalore University and Mysore University.
-In 1998, the engineering colleges in the state were brought under the newly formed Visvesvaraya Technological University headquartered in Belgaum, whereas the medical colleges are run under the jurisdiction of the Rajiv Gandhi University of Health Sciences headquartered in Bangalore.
+Bengaluru University, Rani Channamma University, Belagavi, Gulbarga University, Karnatak University, Kuvempu University, Mangalore University and Mysore University.
+In 1998, the engineering colleges in the state were brought under the newly formed Visvesvaraya Technological University headquartered in Belgaum, whereas the medical colleges are run under the jurisdiction of the Rajiv Gandhi University of Health Sciences headquartered in Bengaluru.
 Some of these baccalaureate colleges are accredited with the status of a deemed university.
 There are 186 engineering, 39 medical and 41 dental colleges in the state.
 Udupi, Sringeri, Gokarna and Melkote are well-known places of Sanskrit and Vedic learning.
 In 2015 the Central Government decided to establish the first Indian Institute of Technology in Karnataka at Dharwad.
 Tulu and Konkani languages are taught as an optional subject in the twin districts of Dakshina Kannada and Udupi.

 Christ University, Jain University, CMR University, Dayananda Sagar University, PES University and REVA University are notable private universities in Karnataka.

 On 9 February 2022, Karnataka shut its schools for three days after the regional administration-backed schools imposed a hijab ban, leading to widespread protests and violence.
 Other universities in the state began enforcing prohibitions after Hindu students, supported by right-wing Hindu groups, argued that if hijabs were allowed in classrooms, they should wear saffron shawls.
 On 5 February 2022, the Karnataka state government advised colleges to guarantee that "clothes which disturb equality, integrity, and public law and order should not be worn" in apparent support of schools' ability to enforce a ban.